Estate Litigation

 Will Contests

 A will contest challenges the validity of a will based on lack of testamentary capacity, undue influence, fraud, or failure to meet Pennsylvania’s execution requirements.
 These claims must be brought within strict time limits, and the standard of proof varies depending on the grounds alleged.
-For a full discussion of how will contests work in Pennsylvania, see our page on will contests and challenges to a will.
+For a full discussion of grounds, procedure, and standing, see our page on contesting a will in Pennsylvania.

 Executor Misconduct

-Executor misconduct is the most common basis for estate litigation in Pennsylvania.
-Misconduct includes theft and conversion of estate assets, self-dealing in transactions where the executor has a personal financial interest, and concealment of estate property from beneficiaries.
-It also includes failure to administer the estate within a reasonable time, failure to provide accountings, and failure to comply with court orders.
-Each form of misconduct carries distinct legal consequences and remedies.
+Executor misconduct is the most common basis for estate litigation in Pennsylvania, and its consequences extend to personal liability.
+Theft and conversion of estate assets, self-dealing transactions that benefit the executor at the estate’s expense, and concealment of estate property from beneficiaries each expose the executor to a surcharge action, personal liability for the loss caused, and removal.
+Failure to administer within a reasonable time, failure to account, and failure to comply with court orders are equally actionable.

 Removing an Executor

 When an executor’s conduct threatens the estate or its beneficiaries, the Orphans’ Court has authority to remove the executor and appoint a successor.
 Removal requires cause, and the court evaluates the specific facts before acting.
-For the grounds, procedure, and what happens after removal, see our page on removing an executor in Pennsylvania.
+For the grounds, procedure, and what happens after removal, see our page on how to remove an executor in Pennsylvania.

 Estate Accountings